 Character education is at the core of the school.
 Integrated into classes, discussions, and projects are honor, respect, humility, perseverance, wisdom, citizenship, responsibility, charity, and courage

 International students are integrated fully into all school programs—academic, extracurricular, and athletic.
 They are members of the student government and earn awards and scholarships alongside their American peers.

 All students in preschool – 7th grade have instruction in art, music, computer, Spanish, PE/Fitness, library, and study skills.

 Students compete in 10 academic teams at the local, regional, state, and/or national level, including:

 - American Math

 - Mock Trial

-Students compete on up to 18 athletic varsity, junior varsity and/or middle school level teams, including:
+Students compete in 18 athletic varsity, junior varsity, and/or middle school level teams, including:

 - Cross Country

 Students collectively perform in 8 - 10 drama and music productions per year.